numandev1/react-native-keys/README.md

 ## Test Security

 you can decompile **APK/IPA** by this package [react-native-decompiler](https://www.npmjs.com/package/react-native-decompiler 'react-native-decompiler') and can find public and secure keys. you will not find secure keys.

+Troubleshooting

+### Problems with Proguard

+When Proguard is enabled (which it is by default for Android release builds), it can rename the `BuildConfig` Java class in the minification process and prevent React Native Keys from referencing it.
+To avoid this, add an exception to `android/app/proguard-rules.pro`:

+    -keep class com.mypackage.BuildConfig { *; }

+`com.mypackage` should match the `package` value in your `app/src/main/AndroidManifest.xml` file.

+we can find BuildConfig file at `android/app/build/generated/source/buildConfig/debug/com.mypackage/BuildConfig.java`

+If using Dexguard, the shrinking phase will remove resources it thinks are unused.
+It is necessary to add an exception to preserve the build config package name.

+    -keepresources string/build_config_package

 # Alternative Package